audiofilter/spuc/README.md

 This is an update of code that has been on sourceforge for about 14 years.
 The genesis of this code goes back even further - before decent C++ template support and availability of a useful complex class.

-**Note: boost no longer required, unless building python extensions**
+**Note: boost no longer required, unless building python extensions** **This code base is no longer being updated, there are known bugs in the IIR filters and window functions ** **For bug fixes on these block please see spuce

 **Also most files now use MIT License (check each file)**